Pinpoint tests — car equipped with OSC

 Go to B5

-B4: CHECK THE VEHICLE WIRING HARNESS FOR A SHORT TO (+) BATTERY
+B4: CHECKING THE VEHICLE'S WIRING HARNESS FOR A SHORT TO (+) BATTERY

 • Is there any voltage present?